-You can run a shortcut within another app to process content without leaving that app, using the Action Extension.
+You can run a shortcut from within another app to process content without leaving that app, using the Action Extension.
 Shortcuts that are set to the Action Extension type are accessible from other apps via the Share button .
-When run from the share sheet, the shortcut receives input — such as a URL or an image — from the app it’s running within.
+When run from the share sheet, the shortcut receives input—such as a URL or an image—from the app it’s running within.
 The input from the host app is passed into the first action of your shortcut.

 For example, using an Action Extension shortcut, you can grab all the images from a page in Safari, convert a text file you’re viewing to a PDF, or make edits and act on images in your Photos library.

-To allow shortcuts to run from within other apps, you must enable the Shortcuts button in the share sheet of another app.
+To allow shortcuts to run from within other apps, you must enable the Run Shortcut button in the share sheet of another app.
 When you do so, a Run Shortcut button becomes available in other apps.

 In any app other than Shortcuts (such as Safari), tap .